 What is your earliest memory of encountering the supernatural?

 “My grandparents were from Co.
 Cork and it is through my grandmother that I first understood that there was life after death.
 She had the ability to communicate with the dead and her experiences left a lasting impression on me.”

-Did you experience anything, personally, that may explain the course your life has taken?
+Did you experience anything, personally, that may explain the course your life took?